PorkyJames/weather-app-practice/README.md

 ## What I've Learned
 I am still incredibly inexperienced and this project honestly took a lot out of me even though I'm nearly complete with my bootcamp.
 Learning is one thing, but implementing my own ideas is another.
 I had to refactor a ton of code and add additional functions to help separate my approach.
 I relied on ChatGPT to help guide me in a direction when I wasn't able to advance forward.
-I hope to become less reliant on it and bemore creative in my approach to problem solving.
+I hope to become less reliant on it and be more creative in my approach to problem solving.